Yarin96/Authentication-App/README.md

 # Authentication-App
-- App in which I practiced concepts of user authentication.
+- Basic app in which I practiced concepts of user authentication.
 - This is a simple app which uses a dummy backend database of Firebase, and operates as a Sign In / Log In page for users.

 ### Subjects covered